agency-kit/agencykit-rag-api-starter/README.md

     ```

 4. Populate your Notion database with content and note down the database ID.
+   Don't know how to get that?
+See [this guide](https://www.agencykit.so/notion-cms/quickstart/#get-database-id).

 5. Update the `notionCMSService.js` file with your Notion database ID:
     ```javascript
     databaseId: 'Your_Notion_Database_ID',
     ```

-    Don't know how to get that?
-See [this guide](https://www.agencykit.so/notion-cms/quickstart/#get-database-id).

-6. Build the knowledge base from your Notion content:
-    ```bash
-    npm run serve
-    ```
+    Make sure to update your NotionCMS options to match your DB setup.
+See the full list of options [here](https://www.agencykit.so/notion-cms/guide/api/).

 ### Usage